This post contains affiliate links.

 Sometimes you just need a quick clean, and this recipe is perfect for that.
 It leaves the bathroom smelling fresh, clean, and fragrant for the next user to walk into as a bonus.

-Ingredients: 4 tablespoons of baking soda, 1 teaspoon of liquid soap, 6 drops of essential oils.
+Ingredients: 4 tablespoons of baking soda, 1 teaspoon of liquid soap, and 6 drops of essential oils.

 Method: Mix the baking soda and liquid soap to form a paste.